Background pattern

 1. Before injecting, check the important safety aspects:

-The solution must be transparent or slightly opalescent, colorless to slightly yellowish, and may contain small white protein particles or almost translucent particles.
+The solution should be clear or slightly opalescent, colorless to slightly yellowish, and may contain small white or almost translucent protein particles.
 This is the normal appearance of Erelzi.

 Do not useif the liquid is cloudy, discolored, or contains large lumps, scales, or colored particles.